 Sports bettors are just beginning to really discover how motorsports like NASCAR can add new depth to their betting options.
-While it may not have as many choices as football betting, NASCAR betting not only provides plenty to pick from, but the fandom has created so much demand for knowledge of drivers, teams, and tracks that finding information to research potential bets is very easy.
+While it may not have as many choices as an NFL odds board, NASCAR betting not only provides plenty to pick from, but the fandom has created so much demand for knowledge of drivers, teams, and tracks that finding information to research potential bets is very easy.

 NASCAR’s schedule also allows for plenty of time to get your homework done.
 Instead of having to worry about rushing from one event to the next, the pace is nice and manageable, even for a newcomer.